How to Integrate Facebook Ads into BigQuery: Top 3 Methods

 Step 4: Load data into BigQuery

-Swap out {PROJECT_ID}, {DATASET_ID}, and {TABLE_ID} with your real GCP project and BigQuery table info.
+- Replace {PROJECT_ID}, {DATASET_ID}, and {TABLE_ID} with your actual GCP project ID, dataset name, and table name.

 Optional automation: